 - Froberger, Pachelbel, Muffat, Knecht, Bach, Mendelssohn, Brahms, Liszt, Improvisation

-Both Prof. Essl and Luca Scandali offer guidance in Organ Improvisation ranging from Barock to Modern.
+Both Prof. Jürgen Essl and Jeremy Joseph offer guidance in Organ Improvisation ranging from Barock to Modern.
 Previous knowledge or experience with improvisation is not required.

 Students are able to practise and perform on excellent historical and modern instruments, including the famous Gabler organ Ochsenhausen and the Holzhey organ in Rot, Kiene/ Sandtner organ in Gutenzell or Goll organ in Memmingen (dispositions listed below).

 Disposition Goll organ Memmingen